letsencrypt/pebble/README.md

 By design Pebble will drop all of its state between invocations and will randomize keys/certificates used for issuance.

 Pebble is not yet a **complete** ACME implementation.
-It does not present support revocation or account key rollover.
+It does not presently support revocation or account key rollover.

 ## Goals